MH-Mangelian/instagram-clone/README.md

 # instagram-clone
-Instagram Clone with React Js and tailwindcss
+Instagram Clone with React Js and tailwind css